MSC Football Preview Film, 1953

 Scope and Contents

 The Madison Kuhn collection consists of materials accumulated by Kuhn during his tenure as University Historian.
 This collection, which was drawn from his reference files, constitutes only a small portion of the total documentation which he donated to the Archives.
-A large number of manuscript materials have been transferred, based on their provenance, to other University record groups.
+A large number of manuscript materials have been transferred, based on their provenance, to other University Archives collections.

 The series relating to "activities" consists of materials dealing with specific events not expressly identified with a particular organization.
-Generally, they include programs and/or brochures for both social and academic functions (i.e., concerts, dances, dinners, lectures, special courses and extension work).
+Generally, they include programs and/or brochures for both social and academic functions (for example, concerts, dances, dinners, lectures, special courses and extension work).

 The subject files relating to "organizations" may contain bylaws, reports, meeting minutes, newsletters, pamphlets, and membership lists.
-The University organizations consist largely of student run clubs involved in extracurricular activities, but also include faculty committees and service organizations of the University.
-Of particular interest in the "non-University organizations" series is an extensive collection of material relating to the MSC Post of the American Legion covering the years 1945 to 1950.
+The university organizations consist largely of student run clubs involved in extracurricular activities, but also include faculty committees and service organizations of the university.
+Of particular interest in the "non-University organizations" series is an extensive collection of material relating to the MSC (Michigan State College) Post of the American Legion covering the years 1945 to 1950.

 Series 17 contains 18 scrapbooks.
-Most were compiled by MAC students and depict campus life and activities from 1870 to 1948.
-Five scrapbooks of newspaper clippings relate to the Samuel Johnson case, an 1889 dispute between Johnson, a professor of Agriculture, and his students over problems of discipline.
+Most were compiled by MAC (Michigan Agricultural College, now Michigan State) students and depict campus life and activities from 1870 to 1948.
+Five scrapbooks of newspaper clippings relate to the Samuel Johnson case, an 1889 dispute between Johnson, a professor of agriculture, and his students over problems of discipline.
 One documents the activities of the Natural History Society for the years 1876 to 1886.

 - From the Record Group: Michigan State University.
 Department of History (Organization)